“Arnolfini Portrait” by Jan van Eyck

 This painting is famous for its elaborate symbolism, detailed rendering, geometric perspective, use of light, and for the various detailed elements in the picture, such as the mirror, to create a realistic space.
 The vibrant colours highlight the material wealth and opulence of the subject’s world.
 Van Eyck quest for realism means he probably employed a magnifying glass to paint the minute details such as the highlights inf the amber beads hanging beside the mirror and the smaller pictures within the mirror’s surround.

 The painting is full of everyday details and symbolism.
-Van Eyck has injected symbolism throughout the picture such as the little dog, which symbolises fidelity.
-And the bedpost’s crowning ornament is a tiny statue of Saint Margaret, who is the patron saint of childbirth.
+Van Eyck has injected symbolism throughout the picture, such as the little dog, which symbolises fidelity.
+And the bedpost’s crowning ornament is a small statue of Saint Margaret, who is the patron saint of childbirth.

 - Title: Arnolfini Portrait, The Arnolfini Wedding, The Arnolfini Marriage

 - Year: 1434

 - Medium: Oil on oak panel of 3 vertical boards